Charles Villiers Stanford: Works

 Stanford composed about 200 works, including seven symphonies, about 40 choral works, nine operas, 11 concertos and 28 chamber works, as well as songs, piano pieces, incidental music, and organ works.
 He suppressed most of his earliest compositions; the earliest of works that he chose to include in his catalogue date from 1875.

 Throughout his career as a composer, Stanford's technical mastery was rarely in doubt.
 The composer Edgar Bainton said of him, "Whatever opinions may be held upon Stanford's music, and they are many and various, it is, I think, always recognised that he was a master of means.
 Everything he turned his hand to always 'comes off.'"
 On the day of Stanford's death, one former pupil, Gustav Holst, said to another, Herbert Howells, "The one man who could get any one of us out of a technical mess is now gone from us."

-After Stanford's death most of his music was quickly forgotten, with the exception of his works for church performance.
+After Stanford's death, most of his music was quickly forgotten, with the exception of his works for church performances.
 His Stabat Mater and Requiem held their place in the choral repertoire, the latter championed by Sir Thomas Beecham.
 Stanford's two sets of sea songs and the partsong The Blue Bird were still performed from time to time, but even his most popular opera, Shamus O'Brien came to seem old fashioned with its "stage-Irish" vocabulary.
 However, in his 2002 study of Stanford, Dibble writes that the music, increasingly available on disc if not in live performance, still has the power to surprise.
 In Dibble's view, the frequent charge that Stanford is "Brahms and water" was disproved once the symphonies, concertos, much of the chamber music and many of the songs became available for reappraisal when recorded for compact disc.
 In 2002, Rodmell's study of Stanford included a discography running to 16 pages.

 The criticism most often made of Stanford's music by writers from Shaw onwards is that his music lacks passion.
 Shaw praised "Stanford the Celt" and abominated "Stanford the Professor", who reined in the emotions of the Celt.
 In Stanford's church music, the critic Nicholas Temperley finds "a thoroughly satisfying artistic experience, but one that is perhaps lacking in deeply felt religious impulse."
 In his operas and elsewhere, Grove, Parry and later commentators found music that ought to convey love and romance failing to do so.
 Like Parry, Stanford strove for seriousness, and his competitive streak led him to emulate Sullivan not in comic opera, for which Stanford had a real gift, but in oratorio in what Rodmell calls grand statements that "only occasionally matched worthiness with power or profundity."